-Payne Hicks Beach Trust Corporation Limited (PHBTCL) were appointed on 19th January 2012.
+Payne Hicks Beach Trust Corporation Limited (PHBTCL) were appointed on 20 November 2012.
 PHBTCL is a trust corporation within the meaning of The Trustee Act 1925.
-All Directors are practising solicitors and partners of Payne Hicks Beach.
+During the the year, all the directors were practising solicitors and partners of Payne Hicks Beach LLP.